Understanding the role {role_name}.

 "Plan your hiring" – Check out our hiring plan and headcount plan tools.

-What are the most common challenges faced by Sales Managers?
+What are the most common challenges faced by Sales Manager?